oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 The output type handler is expected to be a function with the following signature::

-    handler(cursor, name, default_type, size, precision, scale)
+    handler(cursor, metadata)

-The parameters are the same information as the query column metadata found in :attr:`Cursor.description`.
+The metadata parameter is a :ref:`FetchInfo object<fetchinfoobj>`, which is the same value found in :attr:`Cursor.description`.

 The function is called once for each column that is going to be fetched.
 The function is expected to return a :ref:`variable object <varobj>`